puppetlabs/puppet-docs/source/puppet/3.7/reference/deprecated_settings.markdown

 #### Now

-This setting does literally nothing but can be set in puppet.conf.
+This setting is not functional, but it can be set in puppet.conf.

 #### In Puppet 4.0

-The setting is gone.
+The setting is removed.

 #### Detecting and Updating

-Nothing needed.
+No action is needed.
 If you have the setting set and you upgrade, Puppet will give an error and ask you to remove it.

 #### Context

-This might have done something once, but has probably been dead code since before Puppet 2.6.
+This setting once could specify where the Puppet master logged, but it has not worked in some time.
+Syslog is the default log destination.

 ### `stringify_facts = true`

 * [`stringify_facts`](/references/latest/configuration.html#stringifyfacts)